veltzer/pytags/README.txt

 tagger --testconnect
 	Test the connection to the database to see if it's ok.
-	This is used to setup tagger correctly or for development purposes.
+	This is used to setup tagger correctly or for development purposes. tagger --create

-future:
-tagger --create
 	will create the database
 	If the database exist then tagger will exit.
-	If passed --force will remove the old database and create a new one (use with care). tagger --update [--dir [dir]]
+	If passed --force will remove the old database and create a new one (use with care). tagger --scan
-	will scan the directory 'dir' recursivly (current directory is the default) and will add its tag information into the database. configuratin determines which files are actually scanned (you probably don't want to scan binary files).
+	will scan the directory 'dir' recursivly (current directory is the default) and will add its tag information into the database. configuration determines which files are actually scanned (you probably don't want to scan some files, like binary files).
-	Files which have already been scanned are not scanned. tagger --importrelations [file]
+	Files which have already been scanned are not scanned.

+future:
+tagger --search [tags]
+	will list the set of files that have been tagged with these tags that are in the requested folder.
+	The default for the folder is the current folder. tagger --importrelations [file]
 	will import relationships file between tags.
-	tags which are mentioned in this file will have their previous relationships erased. tagger --search [--dir [dir]] [tags]
+	tags which are mentioned in this file will have their previous relationships erased. tagger --taglist
-	will list the set of files that have been tagged with these tags that are in the requested folder.
-	The default for the folder is the current folder. tagger --taglist
 	will list all tags known to tagger and their relationships. tagger --clean